kenranunderscore/mtgap-layout/README.md

 I kept looking for alternatives and reading in a couple of forums.

 One layout that managed to do well, or rather, stand out, in all the different keyboard layout analyzers I tried is the [latest version of MTGAP's layout](https://mathematicalmulticore.wordpress.com/the-keyboard-layout-project/).
-I am currently learning the version that optimizes the 30 main keys on a standard (ISO or ANSI) keyboard, and so far I'm very impressed.
-It is a very roll-heavy layout with a good amout of alternation and feels extremely smooth overall.
+I am currently using the version that optimizes the 30 main keys on a standard (ISO or ANSI) keyboard, and I'm very impressed.
+It is a roll-heavy layout with a good amount of alternation and feels extremely smooth overall.

 Since I am currently using macOS, Windows 10, Arch Linux and Debian simultaneously, I implemented the 30-key version of MTGAP for those systems.